mohangowda22/Banking/ReadME.txt

 one who sign-up and log's in may withdraw amount from any other persons but it requries password

 ***This project is not for higher levl****
-This project may be used by VTU students for their Mini-Project in 5th semester

 *******************************************************

 Requierments: